Ladies’ Weekend

 8. SHOP ‘TIL YOU DROP, NOON

-Next it’s off to the town of Washington where beautiful French Jacquard table linens ($20 and up), fine gifts, women’s accessories, vintage items, tabletop, fine art, sculpture, and exotic rugs fill the R.H.
+Next it’s off to the town of Washington where beautiful French Jacquard table linens, gifts, women’s accessories, tabletop, and exotic rugs fill the R.H.
 Ballard Shop & Gallery.
 Owners, Joanie and Robert Ballard are always available with a beautiful and carefully curated gift idea.
 Downstairs from the shop, a fine art gallery mounts high quality art exhibitions from regional and international artists.
 You’ll quickly see why Ballard’s was named one of the “Top 50 Shops in the South” by Southern Living Magazine.

 Shopping in Rappahannock Co